trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > When your Nginx configuration grow, the need for organising your configuration will also grow.
+  > When your NGINX configuration grow, the need for organising your configuration will also grow.
 Well organised code is:
   >
   > - easier to understand
   > - easier to maintain
   > - easier to work with

-  > Use `include` directive to move common server settings into a separate files and to attach your Nginx specific code to global config, contexts and other.
+  > Use `include` directive to move common server settings into a separate files and to attach your NGINX specific code to global config, contexts and other.

 ###### Example